marick/structural-typing/README.md

 nil
 ```

-The default behavior is useful for cleanly interrupting pipelines when errors occur:
+This default behavior is useful for cleanly interrupting pipelines when errors occur:

 ```clojure
 (some->> points